samerickson/coding-club-website/README.md

 ## Add a new lesson
 To add a new lesson issue a command line the following, but replace lesson name and id:
 ```
-hugo new Lesson/lesson-0.md
+hugo new lessons/lesson-0.md
 ```

-This will create a file in the `Lessons` directory that will look like the following:
+This will create a file in the `lessons` directory that will look like the following:
 ```
 ---
-title: "Lesson 0"
+title: "Test"
-author: ["John Doe", "Jane Doe"],
-draft: true
+date: 2021-02-11T14:09:01-08:00
+images: []
+categories: ["lesson0"]
+tags: ["lesson0"]
+authors: ["Sam Erickson"]
 ---

 ```